Amical vs Descript

 Pick Amical if…

-Pick Amical if you want to write by voice into your editor, chat, email, or terminal, with text appearing instantly at the cursor on macOS or Windows, backed by an open-source, local-first pipeline.
+Pick Amical if you want to write by voice into your editor, chat, email, or terminal, with text appearing instantly at the cursor on macOS, Windows, Android, or iOS, backed by an open-source, local-first pipeline.

 Pick Descript if…